 As a manufacturer of monitoring and control equipment, we do not manufacture any substances/chemicals ourselves.
-The quantity of substances/chemicals which is required for the manufacture of our products does not exceed one tonne per year.
+The quantity of substances/chemicals which is required for the manufacture of our products does not exceed the limit of one tonne per year.
 Therefore, as a downstream user, we are released from the obligation to register.
-According to Article 33 of the REACH Regulation, we have an obligation to provide information about substances in products: We hereby declare that our products and packaging do not contain any substances from the candidate list in concentrations above 0.1% by mass, with the following exceptions.
+Based on Article 33 of the REACH directive, we are obligated to inform you about the substances used in our products: We hereby confirm that our products and packaging do not contain any substances from the candidate list in concentrations exceeding 0.1 % weight by weight; this is valid with the following exception:

-We have successfully introduced the EU Directive 2011/65/EU (RoHS) into our company and set up appropriate management.
+We have successfully introduced EU directive 2011/65/EU (RoHS) – with its delegated Directive (EU) 2015/863 – in our company and set up appropriate management.
 The electrical and electronic products fulfil the requirements, which we confirm in an EU declaration of conformity.

 The WEEE (Waste Electrical and Electronic Equipment) directive aims to reduce waste in Europe.
 The strategy is to increase the re-use of materials.

 Old WIKA devices can be returned to us at any time and we take care of the recycling.
-Place your inquiry to the following e-mail address: [email protected].
+Simply contact us at [email protected].

 The Hong Kong Convention was adopted by the International Maritime Organization in May 2009.
 This is an agreement for the worldwide improvement of environmentally friendly ship recycling.
 An IHM certificate (International Certificate on Inventory of Hazardous Materials) is required.
 The EU has adopted Regulation (EU) No. 1257/2013 to speed up the ratification of this agreement.
 Ship-owners are thus requested to carry a hazardous material inventory of all components on board.